eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 If you want to run multiple isolated clients, just clone this project into a new directory for each.
 This is great for running testnet and mainnet in parallel, for example.

-> Nimbus and Nethermind/Besu have interop issues as of 11/24/2020 when using eth2-docker.
-Use Geth or OpenEthereum instead for now.
-> Help with tracking root cause down greatly appreciated.

 ### Prysm Slasher

-Running [slasher](https://docs.prylabs.network/docs/prysm-usage/slasher/) is an optional client compose file, but helps secure the chain and may result in additional earnings, though the chance of additional earnings is low initially whistleblower rewards have not been implemented yet.
+Running [slasher](https://docs.prylabs.network/docs/prysm-usage/slasher/) is an optional client compose file, but helps secure the chain and may result in additional earnings, though the chance of additional earnings is low initially, as whistleblower rewards have not been implemented yet.

 > Slasher can be a huge resource hog during times of no chain finality, which can manifest as massive RAM usage.
 Please make sure you understand the risks of this,
 > especially if you want high uptime for your beacon nodes.
 Slasher places significant stress on beacon nodes when the chain has no finality, and might be the reason